telecom-research/CRTC-Scraper/_posts/2017-05-05-hearing-analysis-continued.md

 Here is a list of the most significant collocated words appearing with `fibre` using the Log-likelihood ratio.

 The word most significantly collocated with `fibre` is `optic`, followed by `premise` and `build`.
-Therefore, the list below is a sample.
+The list below is a sample.
 Please refer to the notebook for the complete list, and calculate accordingly.

 ![Log Likelihood Collocates with fibre](./assets/images/fibreCollocatesLL.png){:class="img-responsive"}